Aloha Jewish Chapel: History

 The chapel has a vaulted roof with an adjacent mikveh (ritual bath).
 The building also contains a kitchen for kosher food, a library, and a small social hall.
 On the exterior of the building is the "Shalom" sculpture created in 1975 by Selma Mannheim of Los Angeles, California.
 With its copious natural light, the building is considered a prime example of Hawaii Modern architecture.

 The congregation raised money for, and purchased, a new Torah scroll, which was dedicated on October 26, 2008.
-This was the first dedication of a new Torah scroll in the State of Hawaii.
+This was the first dedication of a new Torah scroll in Hawaii.

-Visitor information

-The Chapel (Building 1514) is located just inside the Makalapa Gate.
-Shabbat services are held at 7:30 P.M. on Fridays and at 8:15 A.M. on Saturdays.
-Torah study is held at 6:30 P.M. on Mondays.
-Unless prior arrangements are made, those attending services must have, or be accompanied onto the base by someone having, a military identification card.